Toyon: The Native Berry Shrub California Gardens Need

 Toyon is one of the most valuable native plants for wildlife in Santa Cruz County.

-Birds: The berries are eaten by at least 20 bird species including American robins, cedar waxwings, northern mockingbirds, western bluebirds, hermit thrushes, and band-tailed pigeons.
+Birds: The According to the Las Pilitas Nursery native plant database and Audubon Society field observations, toyon berries are consumed by over 20 bird species, including American robins, cedar waxwings, hermit thrushes, mockingbirds, and western bluebirds.
+The berries ripen from November through January, providing a critical food source when few other native plants are fruiting including American robins, cedar waxwings, northern mockingbirds, western bluebirds, hermit thrushes, and band-tailed pigeons.
 Berry production in winter, when other food is scarce, makes toyon especially important.

 Pollinators: The white summer flowers attract native bees, butterflies, and other pollinators.